Izik-R/sunset-portfolio/monthly_report_program/README.txt

+# Launch the monthlypull.py and follow the prompts in the terminal.

 # The files recorded in the folder all work together, and create 2 CSV files.

 # Both CSV files are for a crypto asset Cosmos ($ATOM).
 For API info please see the API_INFO file in this repository